jonesrussell/go-mockslint/README.md

 The linter enforces the following rules:

-1. Mock files must be in the `test/mocks/` directory
+1. Mock types must be defined in `test/mocks/` directory
-2. No mock files allowed in `internal/` directories
+2. No mock types allowed in `internal/` directories
-3. Mock files should follow naming convention: `mock_*.go`
+3. Mock types must start with "Mock" prefix
 4. Each mock should be in its own file
-5. Mock interfaces should be properly documented

 ## Usage